 |£21,637 to £51,515||5.45%|

 |£150,001 and above||8.05%|

-The government will then add their contribution to the pension, which works out around 26%.
+The government will then add their contribution to the pension, which works out to around 26%.
+At the moment, for every contribution that I put into my pension, my employer more or less matches it.
 But remember, this is a defined benefit scheme.
 That means you are guaranteed to be paid a certain amount from your pension whether you live to 70 or 110.

 The amount you contribute is taken from your pensionable earnings.
 Generally, that is money you can expect to earn as a regular part of your contract.
 So earnings through overtime do not count.
 A full (and fun) breakdown can be found here.

 How much is my pension worth each year?